In the previous post, we saw the Bubble Sort algorithm as an example of a very common but inefficient algorithm for sorting an array.

 And these are the benchmark results, performed on an Arduino Nano at 16Mhz.

-The time to sort the sample of 100 elements with QuickSort is 1.54ms compared to 12.65ms with Bubble Sort, which means it is 8.21 times faster.
-In the case of the sample of 500 elements, the time for QuickSort is 9.76ms compared to 325.92ms with Bubble Sort, 33.39 times faster in favor of QuickSort.
+The time to sort the 100-element sample with QuickSort is 1.54ms compared to 12.65ms with Bubble Sort, that is, 8.21 times faster.
+In the case of the 500-element sample, the time for QuickSort is 9.76ms compared to 325.92ms with Bubble Sort, 33.39 times faster in favor of QuickSort.

-As we can see, QuickSort is one of the most efficient sorting algorithms, and its implementation is simple enough not to be a barrier to implementation even in simple processors like Arduino.
+As we can see, QuickSort is one of the most efficient sorting algorithms, and its implementation is simple enough not to be an impediment even for simple processors like Arduino.

 What if we put it in a library to make it more convenient to use?
 Of course, here is a QuickSort library for Arduino.
 Enjoy it!